vttred/ose/CONTRIBUTING.md

 Repeat contributors may ask via Discord direct message (@corporat#1282) or email (ose@vtt.red) to be added to a list of people who are interested in referrals for contract work.

-## Final Addendum: Multiple Builds of OSE in the same Foundry VTT installation
+## Addendum: Multiple Builds of OSE in the same Foundry VTT installation

 The maintainer of this repository has three versions of OSE installed in any given version of Foundry VTT.
 And 2 or 3 versions of Foundry VTT installed at any given time.
 His home directory looks something like this.